12 Top Agent Tips For Hosting Open Houses

-TIP: Check out this article by My Real Page, “How To Promote Your Open House Using Instagram, Facebook And Twitter.”
+TIP: Check out this article by My Real Page, “How To Promote Your Open House Using Instagram, Facebook, And Twitter.”

 10. Team Up With Another Agent

 Joanne shared that she rarely does an open house by herself.
 It’s a great idea to have at least two agents working the open house together, and this is why: it creates an experience for your guests.
-They feel like you are providing excellent service by having someone engage with them while they wait, as well as offer pamphlets, marketing pieces, brochures and giveaways.
+They feel like you are providing excellent service by having someone engage with them while they wait, as well as offering pamphlets, marketing pieces, brochures, and giveaways.
 They see you taking care of your clients, which leaves them with a favorable impression of you.

 The first thing you want to do is have a conversation with the other agent before the open house regarding the expectations of partnering with the open house.
 The worst thing that causes relationship problems in an office is when those conversations aren’t made before you start working together.
-That an lead to miscommunication and resentments.
+That can lead to miscommunication and resentment.
 Lock down the lead sharing/financial conversations beforehand.
 Some questions to ask are: